 Mental Health First Aid takes the fear and hesitation out of starting conversations about mental health and substance use problems by improving understanding and providing an action plan that teaches people to safely and responsibly identify and address a potential mental illness or substance use disorder.

-When more people are equipped with the tools they need to start a dialogue, more people can get to the help they may need.
+When more people are equipped with the tools they need to start a dialogue, more people can get the help they need.
 Mental Health First Aiders are a vital link between someone experiencing a mental health or substance use challenge and appropriate supports.

 Hear from Mental Health First Aiders in your community about how they have used their training to make a difference.